bbiehl/data-connect-demo/src/dataconnect-generated/angular/README.md

 - Query injector functions can be called with or without passing in an `options` argument, whose type is a function which returns an object.
 The type is generated alongside the operation's injector function in [dataconnect-generated/angular/index.d.ts](./index.d.ts).
 To learn more about the `options` argument, see the [TanStack Angular Query documentation](https://tanstack.com/query/v5/docs/framework/angular/guides/query-options).
   - ***Special case:***  If the Query has all optional variables and you would like to provide an `options` argument to the Query injector without providing any variables, you must pass `undefined` where you would normally pass the Query's variables, and then may provide the `options` argument.

-Below are examples of how to use the `example` connector's generated Query injectors to execute each Query.
+Below are examples of how to use the `connector` connector's generated Query injectors to execute each Query.
 You can also follow the examples from the [Data Connect documentation](https://firebase.google.com/docs/data-connect/web-sdk#operations-react-angular).

 ## ListMovies
 You can execute the `ListMovies` Query using the following Query injector, which is defined in [dataconnect-generated/angular/index.d.ts](./index.d.ts):